Skip to main content

 Design solar and battery systems for Florida using Photonik's professional design platform.
 Florida, the Sunshine State, offers excellent solar potential with strong net metering policies and property tax exemptions.
 The state's high solar irradiance and growing adoption make solar an attractive investment for Florida homeowners.

-Solar Design Florida
+Solar Energy Savings in Florida

 Energy consumption patterns in Florida reflect the state's hot, humid climate, with high cooling needs throughout most of the year.
 The average Florida household uses between 35-45 kWh per day, with higher consumption during hot summer months for air conditioning and dehumidification.
 Energy-efficient properties throughout Florida often use significantly less through modern insulation, efficient HVAC systems, and smart thermostats that optimize cooling schedules.